 What Are The Features Of Bispecific ADCs?

-The dual anti-ADCs currently under investigation can be divided into two main categories: bispecific ADCs targeting dual tumor associated antigens (TAA) (e.g., MUC1/EGFR-ADC), and bispecific ADCs targeting dual epitopes (e.g., HER2/HER2-ADC).
+The bispecific ADCs currently under investigation can be divided into two main categories: bispecific ADCs targeting dual tumor-associated antigens (TAA) (e.g., MUC1/EGFR-ADC), and bispecific ADCs targeting dual epitopes (e.g., HER2/HER2-ADC).

 Tumor-associated antigen (TAA) is an important class of druggable targets that are highly expressed specifically on tumor cells.
-With the rapid development of linker and payload technologies, significant progress has been made in the development of TAA-based antibody-coupled drugs (ADCs), with 14 ADCs targeting 11 TAA targets approved to date.
+With the rapid development of linker and payload technologies, significant progress has been made in the development of TAA-based ADCs, with 15 ADCs targeting 11 TAA targets approved to date.

-Bispecific ADC drugs targeting dual TAA are a brand new form of escalating on top of the advantages of ADC.
+Bispecific ADC drugs targeting dual TAAs are a brand new form of escalating on top of the advantages of ADC.

 (i) Two targets can enhance tumor targeting and reduce the toxicity to normal tissues.

-(ii) Certain dual-epitope bispecific ADCs or dual-target bispecific ADCs can produce better internalization and enhance the killing effect.
+(ii) Certain dual-epitope bispecific ADCs or dual-TAA bispecific ADCs can produce better internalization and enhance the killing effect.

 Fig. 1.
 Schematic representation of fragment expression, the split intein trans-splicing, and drug conjugation process used to generate reactivated BsADC.
 Source: reference 1